Examples of Guitar Effect Combinations

 Here I'd like to show you how to get other tones by using different combinations of effects for different music genres and playing styles.

-Using bridge pickup on your guitar will make tone more screamy.
+Using the bridge pickup on your guitar will make the tone more screamy.

 Classic Rock Solo

-Neck pickup near the fingerboard creates a more placid tone.
+The neck pickup near the fingerboard creates a milder tone.

 Add some Reverb.

 The neck pickup goes very well for blues solos.

 Experiment with adding a slow Flanger effect after the Distortion.